rohitgeddam/FindMyRoomie/README.md

 ### 5. How to remove my data from the website?

-Our current release does not provide you a mechanism to remove your data from our website.
+Our current release does not provide you with a mechanism to remove your data directly from our website.
 You are always free to turn off your visibility.
 If you still feel the need to remove your data from our website, kindly email one of the contributors from your registered Email ID, and we will take care of the rest!

 ## Technology Used
 -   `Python 3.7+`